Fariba-Kamani/online-bank-account-system/README.md

 I would like to acknowledge

-* My Code Institute mentor, Jubril Akolade, for reviewing my project and inspiring me to improve my website.
+* My Code Institute mentor, Jubril Akolade, for inspiring me to choose this project as well as reviewing my project.
+His meticulous reviews have significantly enhanced its quality.
+Jubril's insistence on validating each user's input individually, rather than re-prompting for all inputs upon a single validation error, has pushed me to refine and improve my project, ensuring a smoother user experience.
 * The Code Institute tutor team, who were available and guided me whenever I was stuck troubleshooting issues during the development of my projects.
 * My partner and friends, who took the time to test my website on their devices and provided constructive feedback.